John Soane: Grand Tour

 His travelling companion was Robert Furze Brettingham; they travelled via Paris, where they visited Jean-Rodolphe Perronet, and then went on to the Palace of Versailles on 29 March.
 They finally reached Rome on 2 May 1778.
 Soane wrote home, "my attention is entirely taken up in the seeing and examining the numerous and inestimable remains of Antiquity ...".
 His first dated drawing is 21 May of the church of Sant'Agnese fuori le mura (Saint Agnes Outside the Walls).
 His former classmate, the architect Thomas Hardwick, returned to Rome in June from Naples.
 Hardwick and Soane would produce a series of measured drawings and ground plans of Roman buildings together.
-During the summer they visited Hadrian's Villa and the Temple of Vesta, Tivoli, whilst back in Rome they investigated the Colosseum.
+During the summer they visited Hadrian's Villa and the Temple of Vesta, Tivoli, while back in Rome they investigated the Colosseum.
 In August Soane was working on a design for a British Senate House to be submitted for the 1779 Royal Academy summer exhibition.

 In the autumn he met the Bishop of Derry, Frederick Hervey, 4th Earl of Bristol, who had built several grand properties for himself.
 The Earl presented copies of I quattro libri dell'architettura and De architectura to Soane.
 In December the Earl introduced Soane to Thomas Pitt, 1st Baron Camelford, an acquaintance which would lead eventually to architectural commissions.
 The Earl persuaded Soane to accompany him to Naples, setting off from Rome on 22 December 1778.
 On the way they visited Capua and the Palace of Caserta, arriving in Naples on 29 December.
 It was there that Soane met two future clients, John Patteson and Richard Bosanquet.
 From Naples Soane made several excursions including to Pozzuoli, Cumae and Pompeii, where he met yet another future client, Philip Yorke.
 Soane also attended a performance at Teatro di San Carlo and climbed Mount Vesuvius.
 Visiting Paestum, Soane was deeply impressed by the Greek temples.
 Next he visited the Certosa di Padula, then went on to Eboli and Salerno and its cathedral.
 Later they visited Benevento and Herculaneum.
 The Earl and Soane left for Rome on 12 March 1779, travelling via Capua, Gaeta, the Pontine Marshes, Velletri, the Alban Hills and Lake Albano, and Castel Gandolfo.
 Back in Rome they visited the Palazzo Barberini and witnessed the celebrations of Holy Week.
 Shortly after, the Earl and his family departed for home, followed a few weeks later by Thomas Hardwick.